Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 - The model links the outputs back to the hidden process that produced them

 ![[Pasted image 20250929160010.png]]
+In the dishonest casino the hidden states is whether the die is loaded or fair.
+The emission is the roll from the current die with the probability distribution as shown above.
 ##### **Forward Algorithm**
 The forward algorithm answers the question:
 - Given an HMM $M$ and an observation sequence $O = O_1 O_2 \dots O_T​$, what is the probability $P(O∣M)$ that the model generates the sequence?